-This one only needs four ingredients (and one is water!) and approximately three hours to steep.
+This Sorrel Iced Tea only needs four ingredients (one is water!) and approximately three hours to steep.
 When it finally gets to be a deep red color, you know it's time to serve!
-Use your prettiest glasses with a few ice cubes in each.
+Serve in your prettiest glasses with a few ice cubes in each.

 This may be the best sorrel drink recipe of all.
-Frequently enjoyed in Caribbean culture, especially around the Christmas holidays, you'll find this type of beverage on the islands by the pitchers full!
-This recipe uses star anise, whole allspice seeds and fresh ginger to pack its punch.
-Sweeten it up to taste with your favorite sweetener (some of the islanders recommend stevia—or even skipping the sweetener altogether)
+Frequently enjoyed in Caribbean culture—especially around the Christmas holidays—you'll find this type of beverage on the islands by the pitchers full!
+This Caribbean Spiced Sorrel recipe uses star anise, whole allspice seeds, and fresh ginger to pack its punch.
+Sweeten it up to taste with your favorite sweetener.
+(Some of the islanders recommend stevia—or even skipping the sweetener altogether!)

-This dark version calls for cinnamon sticks, bay leaves and whole cloves to make a rich sorrel concentrate.
-Add water to it in a 3:1 ratio for best results – and again, sweeten it up to your personal preferences.
+This dark Trinidadian Sorrel Drink calls for cinnamon sticks, bay leaves, and whole cloves to make a rich sorrel concentrate.
+Add water to it in a 3:1 ratio for best results.
+Again, you can easily sweeten up this drink to your personal preferences.
 Some enjoy it with a shot of rum as well.

-This recipe incorporates beer into the blend (this one used specifically Belgian Ale, but you can substitute your favorite), and makes a very large batch for your next big barbecue.
-Make sure you have some nice glasses, plenty of ice cubes and fresh fruit slices or other types of garnish for serving.
+This Hibiscus Shandy recipe incorporates beer into the blend (this one used specifically Belgian Ale, but you can substitute your favorite).
+It makes a very large batch, perfect for your next big barbecue.
+Make sure you have some nice glasses, plenty of ice cubes, and fresh fruit slices or other types of garnish for serving.

-Also the best sorrel drink recipe, this healthy drink is made by the creator of New Nigerian Cuisine, who recommends only the cleanest of flowers and the most natural sweeteners for this refreshing elixir.
+Also the best sorrel drink recipe, this healthy Zobo Tonic is made by the creators of New Nigerian Cuisine.
+They recommend using only the cleanest of flowers and the most natural sweeteners for this refreshing elixir.

 If you have enough of the drink mix left over, why not make popsicles out of your favorite sorrel drink (or just make some into ice cubes)?
 These dark red beauties are sure to be a hit out on the patio this summer.
-These can get messy when they start to melt, though, so be sure to serve them with plenty of napkins—or maybe poolside when everyone's already in their swimsuits!
+Frozen Sorrel (or 'Zobo') Pops can get messy when they start to melt, though, so be sure to serve them with plenty of napkins—or maybe poolside when everyone's already in their swimsuits!